Contempt and Enforcement Lawyers in Atlanta Protecting You from Contempt Action of a Family Court Order

 You may feel as though you’ve gone through the divorce process successfully.
-The long and complex road is behind you and you can move on with your life.
-After all, the judge in your case signed off on the divorce decree and all matters concerning child custody, child support, alimony, and property division are in place, right?
+The long and complex road is behind you, and you can move on with your life.
+After all, the judge in your case signed off on the divorce decree, and all matters concerning child custody, child support, alimony, and property division are in place, right?

 If your ex is denying you your parenting time, failing to make child support or alimony payments (or making only partial payments), or disregarding anything else in your order, you need to take action quickly.
 The courts do not look kindly at those who do not follow their orders, but they can only help if they are aware of the issues.

-When are They Necessary?
+When are Contempt and Enforcement Orders Necessary?

 Enforcement orders are most often needed when a divorce order involves matters of child support, alimony, and child custody.
-In some instances, there is also failure to abide by the court’s order on property and asset division.
+In some instances, there is also a failure to abide by the court’s order on property and asset division.
 Contempt issues may include, but are not limited to, the following:

-- When your ex is required to pay child support but is either not paying or only paying a portion of the ordered amount.
+When your ex is required to pay child support but is either not paying or only paying a portion of the ordered amount.

 - When your ex is withholding visitation or otherwise violating the terms of your parenting plan.